Augustus Cole: Promotion and reception

 Like other characters in the Gears of War franchise, Augustus Cole has been subject to various merchandise.
 In 2011, Epic Games released a "Cole Train Thrashball statue" depicting Cole wearing a Thrashball-themed sports uniform.
 It is made out of pure resin and weighs 6.4 pounds.

 Cole has received a mostly positive critical reception, and is noted as a fan-favorite character.
 In August 2007, North American game-related cable TV channel G4 awarded Speight "Best Voiceover" for his performance as Augustus Cole.
 Staff of the gaming section of the Australian publication The Age ranked Cole #12 on their list of Top 50 Xbox characters of all time in 2008, praising the character for injecting a much-needed dose of comedy and personality into the series.
 In 2011, Cole placed #46 on a reader's poll organized by Guinness Book of Records for the top 50 video game characters of all time.
 In an article published by Red Bull, Pete Dreyer included Cole in his list of 10 video game sidekicks who deserve their own games.

-The character has received some negative reception, with most of the criticism accusing the character of serving as a negative racial stereotype.
+A rap song performed in-character by Speight for the end credit of the 2007 video game was positively received.
+Tamoor Hussain from GameSpot praised a new version of the track which was featured in a trailer promoting the release of Gears of War Ultimate Edition in 2016.
+Hussain compared it to the song Dead Presidents II by JayZ.

+On the other hand, Cole's characterization has also attracted criticism concerning racial stereotypes about black people.
 Marc Nix from IGN argued in favor of this point, contrasting Cole's stereotypical speech patterns to Captain Anderson of the Mass Effect series or Dr. Eli Vance of the Half-Life series; Nix noted that both characters have African American heritage, though neither speak in dialog written specifically for a black character, and are simply presented as video game characters that happen to be black.
+Crystal Dynamics producer Morgan Gray argued that his slang and exaggerated persona reproduced a familiar model for black video game characters despite the game's otherwise invented setting.
+Gray distinguished this objection from his enjoyment of the game and questioned why Marcus could not instead have been Black.
 Bitmob criticized Epic Games for designing Cole as a culturally insensitive character who perpetuates outdated ideas of African-Americans, and drew an unfavorable comparison to Dominic Santiago, who is a coded as a Latino character and is depicted as "cool and level-headed" by comparison.

 Allistair Pinsof from Destructoid criticized the story segment in the single player campaign of Gears of War 3 where the player assumes control of Cole.
 Pinsof opined that Cole's sudden flashback is abrupt and ends with no real meaningful ties to the main Gears narrative, noting that what little backstory it provides for Cole is shallow at best, and that the character's behavior puts everyone including himself in serious danger.

-A rap song performed in-character by Speight for the game's end credit has been positively received.
-Tamoor Hussain from GameSpot praised a new version of the track which was featured in a trailer promoting the release of Gears of War Ultimate Edition in 2016.
-Hussain compared it to the song Dead Presidents II by JayZ.